dangelodavide/SARS-CoV-2/README.md

 Contributions to the SARS-CoV-2 application are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue on the GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code according to the terms of the license.

 ---